xhailey/big-data-processing-toolbox/README.md

 The Sonarqube Helm chart produces one service and one deployment.

-    helm install sonarqube helm/sonarqube
+    helm install sonar helm/sonarqube

 <span style="color:blue">**Deploy Spark**</span>

 Step 1 - Install master

-The spark-master Helm chart produces one stateful set and one service.
+The Spark master Helm chart produces one stateful set and one service.

-      helm install spark-master helm/spark/master
+      helm install master helm/spark/master

 Step 2 - Install worker

-The spark-worker Helm chart produces one stateful set and one service.
+The Spark worker Helm chart produces one stateful set and one service.

 a.
 Use the following command to find the external IP address of the `spark-service`.